nokorinotsubasa/jenkins-docker-agent/README.md

 4.

-That't it, now on the pipeline configuration, set the "Restrict where this build can run" to the name of the label you defined on the docker template configuration.
+That's it, now on the pipeline configuration, set the "Restrict where this build can run" to the name of the label you defined on the docker template configuration.

 In case of a script, set as: